 Official teaser for the session: IFAC Teaser Tomography-based Control

-The TOMOCON highlight in September was the TOMOCON Control Workshop taking place from 19th to 24th September 2019 at TU Liberec.
+The TOMOCON highlight in September was the TOMOCON Control Workshop taking place from 19th to 24th September 2019 at TU Liberec, Czech Republic.
 The workshop was attended by 27 participants including 13 ESRs from the TOMOCON project and 6 external students.
-The TOMOCON Board invited Prof. J. Love from Imperial College London and Prof. H. Schulte from University of Applied Sciences Berlin (HTW) to give keynote lectures on Model Predictive and Fuzzy Control.
+The TOMOCON Board invited two international renowned keynote speakers, Prof. Love from Imperial College London and Prof. Schulte from University of Applied Sciences Berlin (HTW), to give lectures on Model Predictive and Fuzzy Control.
 The workshop was concluded with a practical hands-on training organized by Prof. Hlava from TU Liberec.
 For further information, please click here.

 From 19th to 24th September 2019, the TOMOCON project will organize a Control Workshop at TU Liberec.
 Keynote speeches will be given by Prof. Jonathan Love, Imperial College London and Prof. Horst Schulte from HTW Berlin.
 The Workshop will conclude with a practical hands-on training at the TU Liberec labs.